-There’s so much excitement in starting a business, that one of the first things people think about when designing a brand is their logo.
-In my experience, it’s definitely the most important, but should actually be the last thing to determine.
+Amid the excitement of starting a business, folks often first think about their logo – their brand identity.
+In my humble opinion, it’s definitely the most important 😉, but should actually be one of the last to determine.
 Some people like to work backwards by starting with a logo and then basing their color scheme, font set and design language on it.
-I mean, that works… but the issue is that you are skipping essential aspects of your brand that could better shape and inspire a logo that could make a greater impact.
+I mean, that works… but the issue is that you are skipping essential aspects of your brand that could better shape and inspire a logo that could make a greater impact on your target audience.
 It’s better to flesh out all of those details first, especially if you want your logo to encompass your brand’s true vision.

 Proportions